backdrop-contrib/testimonials/README.md

 - a view page and view block that display a 3 column grid of testimonials
 - a CSS file with stying for testimonials

+This recipe now comes with 3 sample testimonials to help you immediately see how it works.
+Please, delete this sample content and add your own.

 Requirements
 ------------